Hacker0x01/docs.hackerone.com/contributing-guidelines.md

 `---`

 #### Changelog Entry For a New Month
 You can also add a changelog entry for a new month that isn't listed on the changelog yet.
-To add a changelog entry for a new month, make sure you format the file such that the firs several lines of the markdown file are:
+To add a changelog entry for a new month, make sure you format the file such that the first several lines of the markdown file are:

 `---`<br>
 `title: "Month Year"`<br>